 Hooligan bikes are hot.

-Before I get into the parts let me point out the unique feature of my tail--it blends into the stock peanut tank and hugs the oil tank and my side cover on the other side.
+I now have XR graphics (see below) in XR750, XR1000, XR883 and XR1200 for the XRX stock tank and my tail.
+Before I get into the parts let me point out the unique feature of my tail--it blends into the 3.3 gallon stock peanut tanks and hugs the oil tank and my side cover on the other side.
 Nobody else has done this on a production basis.
 Read my installation instruction download--much is learned from it.
 Many of the parts are stolen from my SXR kit so there's more info there.

 Potential kit parts